 All students, prior to beginning classes, have a formal orientation with the College President and key departmental personnel.
 Students are assigned to extended orientation classes in their initial adjustment to the new training environment.
-If any questions and/or concerns arise, students are promptly referred to the Academic Dean.
+If any questions and/or concerns arise, students are promptly referred to the Academic Dean/Director of Education.